Vandals Attack ICE Field Office Building in Georgia Capital

 “They are coordinating and planning with wilful intent to destroy federal property and seriously injure federal officers and agents,” Morgan explained.
 “What they are doing, every single night, they are getting together, they are coordinating, they are organizing with a willful intent to destroy federal property and injure federal agents and officers.
 They come prepared every single night with deadly weapons, commercial-grade fireworks, lasers, frozen water bottles, rocks, and hammers.”

 Breitbart Texas reached out to the Federal Protective Services agency responsible for the security of federal buildings including the Atlanta Field Office.

-A spokesman promised more information as it becomes available.
+“Last evening at 180 Ted Turner Ave, Atlanta, Georgia, several windows of the facility were broken and the facility was spray-painted,” an FPS spokesman said in response.
+“No arrests were made by federal officers.
+Information on damages should be referred to the General Services Administration.”

 Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Price is a regular panelist on Fox 26 Houston’s What’s Your Point?
 Sunday-morning talk show.
 Follow him on Twitter @BobPriceBBTX and Face

-Note: Editor’s Note: This article has been updated with a statement from Federal Protective Services officials.